fe-data/fe-docs/docs/usage/events.rst

    Make use of use the `pdf system fonts <https://kbpdfstudio.qoppa.com/standard-14-pdf-fonts/>`_.
    For example use for your text the ``Helvetica`` font.
 Try to prevent the use of special fonts, because these are embedded in the PDF and then the PDF becomes larger.
 You can analyse your `PDF here <http://pdf-analyser.edpsciences.org/>`_.

+.. warning:: Do not use online tools to compress PDF files, because Fast Events does not fully support all compression methods.
+             It's best not to use compression.

 Example ticket
 ^^^^^^^^^^^^^^